bsmith89/midas2-wiki/MIDAS-2.0.md

 # Metagenomic Intra-Species Diversity Analysis 2.0

-[MIDAS](https://genome.cshlp.org/content/26/11/1612) is an integrated pipeline for profiling strain-level genomic and functional variation for metagenomic data.
+[MIDAS](https://genome.cshlp.org/content/26/11/1612) is an integrated pipeline for profiling strain-level genomic variation and gene copy number variation for metagenomic data.
 Its analyses steps are run against a database of 5,926 bacterial species extracted from 30,000 genomes (MIDAS DB v1.2).

 The MIDAS subcommands in the IGGTOOLS package represent a reimplementation of the same analysis steps as the original [MIDAS tool](https://github.com/snayfach/MIDAS), but able to operate on the more comprehensive MIDAS DB, in a fast and scalable manner.